 My mum, dad and uncle were all on the Aussie swim team and have been involved in swimming their whole lives.
 I’m really lucky that they are all able to give me the best advice and support in both swimming and life, because they have done it all before and really understand it.
 We all grew up by the water, surfing, doing nippers in the summer, waterskiing and swimming, so it was a natural choice I think.
 That’s where my love for the water comes from.

-My brother went to the London Olympics in 2012, so it will be nice to have him over there right next to me the whole trip to give me the support and advice when I need it.
-Being my first Olympics, I’m sure it will be both overwhelming and exciting!
+My brother David went to the London Olympics in 2012 with me.
+It was nice to have him in Rio the whole trip to give me the support and advice when I needed it.

 How do you keep your skin and hair in such good shape?